deepinv/deepinv/docs/source/api/deepinv.datasets.rst

 deepinv.datasets
 ================

-This subpackage can be used for generating reconstruction datasets from other base datasets (e.g. MNIST or CelebA).
+This subpackage can be used for generating reconstruction datasets from other base datasets.
+Please refer to the :ref:`user guide <datasets>` for more information.

 HD5Dataset
 ----------
+.. userguide:: hd5dataset

 .. autosummary::
    :toctree: stubs